LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 * _PDF will be used when the view is widgets._
 * _Data is exported to a CSV file._

-# LivePerson technical support
+## LivePerson technical support

-LivePerson Technical Support is available 24/7 in the[ Connection Area](https://liveengage.liveperson.net/a/new/#registration!signUp).
+LivePerson technical support is available 24/7 in the[ Connection Area](https://liveengage.liveperson.net/a/new/#registration!signUp).

 Please note that LivePerson support troubleshoots and resolves issues in predefined dashboards officially released by LivePerson as part of the product.